-8.2.1 Records established at Olympic and Paralympic Games, Commonwealth Games, IWF, EWF and other selected international events shall, in accordance with the rules of the organizing bodies, be recognized as British records.
+8.2.1 Records established at Olympic Games, Commonwealth Games, IWF, EWF and other selected international events shall, in accordance with the rules of the organizing bodies, be recognized as British records.

 8.3.
-Record Age Groups
+Records Age Groups

-BWL recognises records at Under 15, 17, 20, 23 and Senior and Masters age groups in each of the bodyweight categories for male and female lifters in the Snatch; Clean & Jerk and Total.
-British records may only be set at Events included in the BWL Calendar.
-A Lifter establishing a new British record/s shall meet the Eligibility Criteria as outlined in these rules.
+BWL recognises records at Under 15, 17, 20, 23 and Senior and Masters age groups in each of the bodyweight categories for male and female athletes in the Snatch; Clean & Jerk and Total.
+British records may only be set at events included in the BWL Calendar.
+An Athlete establishing a new British record/s shall meet the Eligibility Criteria as outlined in these rules.
 A register of British records will be kept by BWL to whom all claims should be made.
+Athletes aged under 13 cannot break an U15 record.
+When a record is claimed, it is the responsibility of the lifter/coach/host to contact BWL within 1 week of breaking the record, and provide a copy of the results protocol, signed by all referees.